Graphql-Node-Jobs

 A job scheduler, a runner and an interface to manage jobs.
 In one lib.

-Conventional Commits Build Status
+Conventional Commitsarrow-up-right Build Statusarrow-up-right

 What does it do?